mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 “As for your `sort_by`, it **starts at the top** of the list and **goes through each item**, one at a time.
 So `toy` is one of those items.
-With each item, `sort_by` stops and **slides that item down the chute**, under the `toy` name, and let’s you figure out what to do with it.”
+With each item, `sort_by` stops and **slides that item down the chute**, under the `toy` name, and lets you figure out what to do with it.”

 “Okay, so `toy` takes turns being each of the different toys I have.”